stephensabatini/wp-boilerplate/README.md

 ### General

-`dist` - Where all of the assets are compiled and concatenated to.
+`assets/dist` - Compiled and concatenated distributable assets.
+`assets/src` - Source assets (where you will work from).
-`includes` - This contains purely backend things such as configuration, hooks, filters, classes, utility functions, etc.
+`includes` - Purely backend things such as configuration, hooks, filters, classes, utility functions, etc.
 `includes/classes`  Any classes defined here are autoloaded using composer and are accessible across the theme.
 `languages` - Where the language files are stored.
 `node_modules` - This contains the Node.js dependencies.
-`partials` - This contains the presentational components.
+`template-parts` - This contains the presentational components.
-`partials/blocks` - This contains the editor blocks.
-`src` - Where all of the assets are stored.
 `templates` - This contains the page templates (or wrappers) to keep the root clean.
 `vendor` - This contains the PHP dependencies.

 ### SCSS

+The following definitions live in the [`assets/src/scss/`](https://github.com/stephensabatini/WP-Boilerplate/tree/master/assets/src/scss) directory:

-`src/scss/abstracts` - Where all global definitions for use across your SASS are defined.
+`abstracts` - Global definitions for use across your SASS.
-`src/scss/vendors` - Where all third-party SCSS/CSS is imported from.
+`vendors` - Third-party SCSS/CSS imports.
-`src/scss/base` - Where all base styles such as HTML elements and style resets.
+`base` - Base styles such as HTML elements and style resets.
-`src/scss/layout` - Where all layout components are such as the Header, Navigation, Sidebar, Footer, and Forms.
+`layout` - Layout components such as the Header, Navigation, Sidebar, Footer, and Forms.
-`src/scss/partials` - Mocks the structure of the `/partials` directory.
-`src/scss/partials/blocks` -   Mocks the structure of the `partials/blocks` directory.
+`template-parts` - Mocks the structure of the `/template-parts` directory.
-`src/scss/templates` -  Mocks the structure of the `templates` directory.
+`templates` -  Mocks the structure of the `templates` directory.

 ## Deployment